i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/configuration/general/assistance.md

 - **Keep tickets when purging hardware in the inventory** If enabled, the tickets related to an asset being purged will remain.
 Otherwise, they are purged along with the asset.
-- **Allow anonymous ticket creation (helpdesk.receiver)** Anonymous ticket creation is disabled by default.
-Activating the option is necessary when using a collector or the anonymous ticket entry form to allow the creation of tickets by users not recognized by i-Vertix ITAM.
+- **Allow anonymous ticket creation (receiver)** Anonymous ticket creation is disabled by default.
+Activating the option is necessary when using an email collector to allow the creation of tickets by users not recognized by i-Vertix ITAM.
 - **Limit of the schedules for planning** Time range displayed in the planning screen.
 - **By default, a software may be linked to a ticket** Allow associating